black-sliver/PopTracker/doc/PACKS.md

 If platform is "snes", the snes autotracker is to be enabled.

 Flags are ignored at the moment.

+`versions_url` can be used for automatic updates.
+Information from global `packs.json` takes precedence.
+See https://github.com/black-sliver/PopTracker/tree/packlist for more information.

 ## Lua Interface